ShadeSlider/Entitas-RTS-Template/README.md

 - Initializing entities from GameObjects in the scene
 - Click and drag selection of selectable GameObjects
 - Right click navigation and pathfinding (using A* Pathfinding Project)

+## A note about initializing enitities from GameObjects in the scene
+This template uses an 'older' approach of mine: generated MonoBehaviours for each component.
+A recent and much more convinient one uses Odin Inspector asset and is described [here](https://github.com/sschmid/Entitas-CSharp/issues/515).
+The ```ViewableEntityInitializer``` MonoBehaviour and ```InitSceneEntitiesSystem``` system that works with Odin are included in this project and have and \*Odin suffix in thier file names.

 ## Dependencies
 - [JSON.net](https://www.newtonsoft.com/json)